US$10,179raised of $1,000,000.00 goal goal

 1).
 Share this page via social media, and be sure to contribute.

 2).
-Create your own fundraiser to help us reach our goal, by tapping on the phrase "create support campaign" at the top right-hand corner of this page.
+Create your own fundraiser to help us reach our goal, by tapping "Support" at the top of this page.

-3).
-In March 2021, the UCF became part of the Benevity Causes Portal.
-If you work for a company that is part of Benevity’s employee workplace giving and corporate matching gift programs, you can help us raise the needed support by having your donation matched by your employer.
-Please search for "Uganda Community Farm (Nabwigulu)" on Benevity.
+If you work at a company that is part of Benevity’s employee workplace giving and corporate matching gift programs, one way you can help, is by making a donation that will be matched by your employer.
+To make a matched donation, all that you need to do is search for “Uganda Community Farm (Nabwigulu)” on Benevity.

 4).
 Another way you can help is by making a wire transfer to the UCF’s bank account in Uganda, using the information on this page.

 5).
 Place one or two people from your team directly at the UCF, and then work directly with us as ONE team from start to finish, to help us develop our intended plant -- by sharing knowledge, and recruiting your network to lend a hand in any possible way.